 When loading data from a database, the Where clause of the SQL query must reference the Master Date Range.
 Simply use the date parameters for the Canvas in the query to retrieve data that aligns with the Master Date Range.
 Canvas will then remove that data from the dataset before replacing it with fresh data from the database.

-Ensure you check the box to "Enable Parameters" - you will then see the Parameter Preview window open when you add the Date parameters for referencing the Master Date Range.
-These are $AC_StartDate and $AC_EndDate and they can be used in any expression editor.
+Check the box to "Enable Parameters".
+The Parameter Preview window will open when you add the Date parameters for referencing the Master Date Range.
+These are $AC_StartDate and $AC_EndDate parameters and they can be used in any expression editor.